emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

   ```

     When the password is longer than 20 characters, we recommend using our pass-encrypter, otherwise, the backslash must be escaped with another backslash.
 Endpoint `role-mapping/_reload` has been changed to `_role-mapping/reload`.
-This is a unification of API conventions, following Elasticsearch conventions.
+This is a unification of API conventions, following Data Node conventions.

 ## Configuring Single Sign On (SSO)